Wednesday, May 15, 2024

 Fairs and Festivals

-The fasts in contradistinction to the fairs and festivals are under taken by individuals in fulfillment of personal vows-either for one's own personal interest or in interest of one's loved ones.
+Orissa has a lot of Fasts - Bratas and Oshas, at least 18 major ones of overall 32, which was followed as relegious festivities traditionally.
+The fasts in contradiction to the fairs and festivals are under taken by individuals for fulfillment of personal vows-either for one's own personal interest, or in interest of one's loved ones.
 The fasts are of two kinds.
-The 'Brata' (vrata) is a fast undertaken in fulfillment of a vow made both men and women, whereas the 'Osha' is the fast which is undertaken only by women.
+The 'Brata' (vrata) is a fast undertaken in fulfillment of a vow made by both men and women, whereas the 'Osha' is the fast which is undertaken only by women.

 Bada Osha